Athletes say Batra's CWG pullout call unacceptable, heartbreaking; officialdom guarded | Devdiscourse

 "It is not like we are winning all the gold medals.
 Even in badminton, there are teams like Malaysia, England who are tough," he added.
 In fact, 2010 CWG gold-medallist discus thrower Krishna Poonia said the Commonwealth competition in athletics is stiffer than the Asian Games, which is generally perceived to be tougher by the sporting fraternity.

 "For athletics, CWG is world-class, the competition is of higher level than the Asian Games," she said.
-A top official from the national federation of a prominent Olympic sport asked if Batra would deem the competition good enough if shooting is brought back.
+A top official from the national federation of a prominent Olympic sport asked if Batra would deem the competition good enough if shooting is brought back into the CWG fold.

 "Someone should ask him will the CWG regain significance if shooting is accepted back on the roster.
-May be he will have a different view to offer," the official said.
+May be he will have a different view to offer," the official said on conditions of anonymity.
 "Why deride the athletes who have worked hard for their medals at CWG because you are unhappy about the exclusion of one sport?
 CWG won't die if India pulls out," he added.

-Two-time CWG gold-medallist weightlifter Sathish Sivalingam said a medal at the Games provides job security to a lot of athletes and that shouldn't be taken away.
+Two-time CWG gold-medallist weightlifter Sathish Sivalingam said a medal at the Games provides job security to a lot of athletes and that shouldn't be taken away from them.
 "I am completely against the pullout.
 The Commonwealth Games are a big event for us.
 Medal-winning performances in the CWG bring a lot of incentives like jobs and money etc. So for us, this competition is important," he said.

 Former India hockey captain Zafar Iqbal, who was part of the 1980 Olympic gold medal-winning team, was surprised by Batra's comment.
-"That's a ridiculous statement coming from a man who is holding numerous important positions in national as well as international sports federations," he said.
+"That's a ridiculous statement coming from a man who is holding numerous important positions in national as well as international sports federations...for an athlete every tournament is crucial," he said.

 "Commonwealth Games is the biggest competition after Olympics in terms of participation of countries.
 72 countries took part in the last Commonwealth Games.
 And if you talk about hockey, all top nations like Australia, New Zealand, and Great Britain are there," he added.
 A more guarded response came from the Wrestling federation.
 The sport contributes massively to India's medal tally at CWGs and its President Brij Bhushan Sharan Singh said the grapplers are eager to continue at the quadrennial showpiece.